 - Welfare-conscious companies and consumers are committing to certification programs that address the effects of fast growth and also require adequate space, more natural lighting cycles and enrichment for birds.
 Learn more in our Meat, Eggs and Dairy Label Guide.

-- Because meat chickens represent the most numerous and some of the most abused animals in our food system, please demand change by taking the Change Your Chicken Challenge.
+- Because meat chickens represent the most numerous and some of the most abused animals in our food system, please demand change by pledging to Shop With Your Heart.

 Most egg-laying hens in the U.S. live on factory farms in long, windowless sheds containing rows of stacked “battery cages.”
 Up to 10 hens are packed together in one wire cage roughly the size of a file drawer.
 The frustration of living in such tight quarters sometimes leads to fighting.
 To lessen this problem, factory farms burn or slice off a portion of each hen’s beak (without painkillers).
 Hens who become sick often do not receive veterinary care or proper euthanasia, and are left to slowly die.
 This is not surprising given that a single shed may house tens of thousands of birds packed closely together, with many stacked in tiered cages that make them difficult to see and access.

 Where do egg-laying hens come from?
 A side-industry exists solely for the purpose of hatching them.
 Only female chicks will grow up to lay eggs, but half of the chicks born in these hatcheries are male.
 There is no market for the male chicks, as they are the wrong breed to raise for meat—so shortly after they hatch, they are killed by grinding, gassing, crushing or suffocation.

 When a hen’s egg production drops due to age, some farms will withhold proper nutrition for up to two weeks to shock the bird’s body into a final laying cycle.
 Once this “forced molting” phase is over, a hen is “worth” very little.
 Some are killed on-farm while others are sent to slaughter, their battered bodies used for food scraps.